 10 December 1896 telegram: D. Carnegie To LMS

 minus 3.
-In The Archaeology of Knowledge, Foucault proposes that a new kind of historical analysis needs to happen following the problematisation of documents and other remaining traces of the past, for such things are no longer seen in empiricist terms as repositories of facts but instead as resources which are actively marshalled in the present as part of arguing one way or another about what it is customary to call the past.
+In The Archaeology of Knowledge, Foucault proposes that a new kind of historical analysis needs to happen following the problematisation of documents and other remaining traces of the past, for such things are no longer to be seen in empiricist terms as repositories of facts, but instead as resources which are actively marshalled in the present as part of arguing one way or another about what is called ‘the past’.
 These traces are not ‘raw’ but the product of an array of ‘now’ as well as ‘then’ practices around their production, circulation, reading and use, conservation, organisation, re-reading and re-use.
 The point of analysis has become, Foucault suggests, not to interpret a document as standing proxy for a now passed reality, but instead that analysis should be something that ‘organises the document, divides it up, distributes it, orders, arranges it in levels, establishes series, distinguishes between what is relevant and what is not, discovers elements, defines unities, describes relations’ (pp.6-7).

 minus 2.
-What is this strange looking document?
+What is this strange looking document that is shown in the photograph here?
 What, when it originated, was its general purpose as a type of document, a kind of genre?
 As a trace of the past, what does the specific material recorded on this particular example mean?
 Why was it written, what is its message or purpose, what are its different elements?
 What contextual knowledge is needed to make sense of it?
 And can it be fully understood now by ‘the average reader’?

 minus 1.
 Read on.
 And persevere to the end, because actually it’s not quite this simple!